-Prerequisites: IDSD 4200 - Sustainable Design Studio
+Prerequisites: IDSD 4200 - Sustainable Design Studio and IDSD 4870 - Sustainable Special Use Design

-Corequisites: IDSD 4882 - Senior Project II: Sustainable Design Project
+Corequisites: IDSD 4886 - Capstone Project Part II

-- GLOBAL CONTEXT Apply a global view and consider social, cultural, economic, and ecological contexts in all aspects of their work. - COLLABORATION Collaborate and participate in interdisciplinary teams. - BUSINESS PRACTICES + PROFESSIONALISM Understand the principles and processes that define the profession and the value of interior design to society. - HUMAN-CENTERED DESIGN Apply knowledge of human experience and behavior to designing the built environment. - DESIGN PROCESS Apply all aspects of the design process to creatively solve a design problem. - COMMUNICATION Demonstrate effective and polished written and oral communication skills. - HISTORY + THEORY Apply knowledge of the history of interiors, architecture, decorative arts, and art to design work. - DESIGN ELEMENTS + PRINCIPLES Apply elements and principles of design. - LIGHT + COLOR Apply the principles and theories of light and color effectively in relation to environmental impact and human wellbeing. - PRODUCTS + MATERIALS Create design solutions that integrate furnishings, products, materials, and finishes. - ENVIRONMENTAL SYSTEMS + HUMAN WELLBEING Apply the principles of acoustics, thermal comfort, indoor air quality and water and waste management in relation to environmental impact and human well-being. - CONSTRUCTION Understand interior construction and its interrelationship with base building construction and systems. - REGULATIONS + GUIDELINES Apply laws, codes, standards, and guidelines that impact human experience of interior spaces.
+- GLOBAL CONTEXT Apply a global view and consider social, cultural, economic, and ecological contexts in all aspects of their work. - COLLABORATION Collaborate and participate in interdisciplinary teams. - BUSINESS PRACTICES + PROFESSIONALISM Understand the principles and processes that define the profession and the value of interior design to society. - HUMAN-CENTERED DESIGN Apply knowledge of human experience and behavior to designing the built environment. - DESIGN PROCESS Apply all aspects of the design process to creatively solve a design problem. - COMMUNICATION Demonstrate effective and polished written and oral communication skills. - HISTORY + THEORY Apply knowledge of the history of interiors, architecture, decorative arts, and art to design work. - DESIGN ELEMENTS + PRINCIPLES Apply elements and principles of design. - LIGHT + COLOR Apply the principles and theories of light and color effectively in relation to environmental impact and human wellbeing. - PRODUCTS + MATERIALS Create design solutions that integrate furnishings, products, materials, and finishes. - ENVIRONMENTAL SYSTEMS + HUMAN WELLBEING Apply the principles of acoustics, thermal comfort, indoor air quality, and water and waste management in relation to environmental impact and human well-being. - CONSTRUCTION Understand interior construction and its interrelationship with base building construction and systems. - REGULATIONS + GUIDELINES Apply laws, codes, standards, and guidelines that impact the human experience of interior spaces.